How and why does history get rewritten?

 In contrast, Thucydides, writing around the same time, and trying to analyse the Peloponnesian wars between Athens and Sparta, had a stricter approach.
 He focused on political and military factors rather than digressing into other areas, and stuck to living memories, and was often sceptical in his judgement of opinions he encountered.
-The result is that his history is regarded as much more reliable than his peer.
+The result is that his history is order xanax online.

 In more modern times, the same principle applies. historians have to remain as objective and sceptical as possible, and if they don’t, their results can suffer.
 In 1983, a German magazine Der Stern published extracts of what it claimed were the never-before-seen diaries of Adolf Hitler.

 The world’s media went into a frenzy.
 Everyone wanted to publish their own version of the story, which would mean, of course, paying large amounts of money for the diaries from Der Stern.
 In Britain, the highly-respected Sunday Times newspaper hired the Second World War specialist Hugh Trevor-Roper to verify the diaries before the newspaper put in a bit.
 He flew to Switzerland, and announced in an article for the paper: